joshuawillman/Photo-Editor/README.md

 March 20, 2020 – Added menubar and QFileDialog classes.
 March 21, 2020 – Added toolbar.
 Can also choose images.
 March 22, 2020 – Added dock widget and basic about dialog box.
 March 23, 2020 - Added functionality to editing tool buttons, grayscale and RGB, using PyQt5 QImage class methods.
+March 24, 2020 - Added a rotate images button in the toolbar.
+Made the tools dock widget checkable in the menu.